AgentOfTheOreos/BasicGraphAlgorithmsC-/README.md

 ## Building the Project

 This project uses a Makefile for building.
-The Makefile compiles the source files and builds the test executables using doctest.
+The Makefile compiles the source files and builds the test executables using doctest, and the demo file.
 The option for checking for memory leaks using valgrind is also provided.

 ### On Linux